The Plastic Surgery Integrated Residency at Baylor College of Medicine is one of the earliest established programs in the United States.

 Upon satisfactory completion of the six-year program, residents are among the most experienced in the country and are fully qualified to become board-eligible for certification by the American Board of Plastic Surgeons.

-Each year, 20-25 applicants are chosen from a pool of about 200 for a vigorous and highly competitive interview process.
+Each year, 20 to 25 applicants are chosen from a pool of about 200 for a vigorous and highly competitive interview process.
 Only applicants who are among the top in academic excellence, USMLE scores and research interests are invited to interview.

 All candidates must participate in the National Resident Matching Program, and three PGY-1 positions are filled each year.